MBruscagnin/paywall/README.md

 # paywall
-## Eluding paywall in some italian online newspaper site
+## Circumventing the paywall on some Italian online newspaper sites